 |Tarika vaovao||14||14(Bachelor 3)|

-There are 14 students who are preparing their PhD (Doctorate) degree.
-For instance, one of them has earned his PhD.
+There are 14 students who are preparing their PhD (Doctorate) degree, and one who has earned his PhD.

 How can students apply to take courses in the Department ADD?
 What is the graduate program course?